praw-dev/praw/docs/tutorials/refresh_token.rst

                  to.
 privatemessages  Access my inbox and send private messages to other users. read             Access posts and comments through my account. report           Report content for rules violations.
-Hide &amp; show individual
+Hide & show individual
                  submissions.
 save             Save and unsave comments and submissions. structuredstyles Edit structured styles for a subreddit I moderate.